Few U.S. oil and gas firms return small-business COVID-19 loans

 Natural Gas Services Group NGS.N also returned its $4.6 million PPP loan.
 Its chief executive, Stephen Taylor, said the Midland, Texas-based compression equipment provider had to cut 20% of its workforce after it returned the funds.

-Public companies and their employees were being "discriminated against" by a "politically driven process", Taylor told analysts during the company's first-quarter earnings call on May 7.
+Public companies and their employees were being "discriminated against" by a "politically driven process," Taylor told analysts during the company's May 7 earnings call.

 Dawson Geophysical Co DWSN.O returned its $6.4 million PPP loan last week, the company said in a May 14 filing.
 Midland-based Dawson, which produces seismic data for oil and gas firms, cited "an abundance of caution" and new guidance for the decision.